keycloak/keycloak-github-bot/README.md

 # Keycloak GitHub Bot

 GitHub Application to help manage issues and PRs for the Keycloak project.

+The bot is currently deployed to https://openshift-console.osci.io/.

 ## What the application does